RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Stage-Instance-Stuff/Deleting a Stage Instance.md

 Deleting a Stage Instance {#deletingastageinstance}
 ============
-- Execute the, `DiscordCoreAPI::StageInstances::deleteStageInstanceAsync()` function, while passing in a value of type `DiscordCoreAPI::DeleteStageInstanceData`, with a return value of type `void`.
+- Execute the, `DiscordCoreAPI::StageInstances::deleteStageInstanceAsync()` function, while passing in a value of type `DiscordCoreAPI::DeleteStageInstanceData`, with a return value of type `Void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp